Today we're going to dive into how to avoid putting the cart before the horse with HubSpot.

 - Sales enablement and sales ops specialist that administers the CRM, supports the sales team, and handles closed-loop reporting

-And yes it is theoretically possible to find one person that can check all eight or nine of those boxes.
+And yes, it is theoretically possible to find one person to check all eight or nine boxes.

 But that's like a baseball team trying to draft the five-tool player -- trying to find that once-in-a-generation talent like Giancarlo Stanton, Mike Trout, Miguel Cabrera, or Bryce Harper.
 And that’s why they’re commanding multi-hundred million dollar contracts because of the extreme scarcity of skillsets like that.

-In your content, this more than likely is a person that's going to come in commanding a six-figure salary and then some.
+In your content, this is likely a person that will come in commanding a six-figure salary and then some.
 And then that superstar person is still going to need to have a couple of junior staff members on their team for capacity and to scale faster.

 Why?
 Because it is impossible for one person, even working 80 hours a week, to cover all nine of those areas for your company in the right context.

 So again, do not put the cart before the horse.
-Think through your team and talent.
+Think through your tech and talent.

 And think through your strategy before you jump head-first into HubSpot.